Gingerbread Cookies

 Inspiration

-I have been making iced gingerbread cookies since I was in high school using the same Betty Crocker recipe.
-The same cook book (the first one I owned which I received as a Christmas gift one year) is where our favourite Apple Crisp recipe originated, too.
+I have been making iced gingerbread cookies since I was in high school using the a Betty Crocker recipe.
+The same cook book (the first one I owned, which I received as a Christmas gift one year) is where our favourite Apple Crisp recipe originated, too.
 But back to the gingerbread.
-I love to package up gingerbread men and ladies as well as other holiday shapes to give away as gifts at Christmas.
+I love to package up gingerbread men and women as well as other holiday shapes to give away as gifts at Christmas.
 These prettily packaged treats have also made appearances at bake sales.
-I am still more than happy to make several batches of cookies and icing for Heidi and Stefan to have on hand when they host cookie decorating parties with their friends.
+I am still more than happy to make several batches of cookies and icing for our children, Heidi and Stefan, to have on hand when they host cookie decorating parties with their friends.
 This recipe is the one that we used to make our wedding favours: gingerbread kayakers and cyclists created using custom cookie cutters shaped by Roland.
-For several years now I have been baking and decorating gingerbread cookies to donate to Debra Dynes Family House (DDFH).
-These sweet treats are enjoyed as part of care packages distributed within the community on occasions such as Mother’s Day (butterflies and flowers), Father’s Day (jerseys and various balls) as well as in their ‘Keep Warm and Safe’ bundles (mittens).
+Some years I bake and decorate gingerbread cookies to donate to Debra Dynes Family House (DDFH).
+These sweet treats are enjoyed as part of care packages distributed within the community on occasions such as Mother’s Day (butterflies and flowers), Father’s Day (jerseys and various balls) as well as in their ‘Keep Warm and Safe’ bundles (mittens) in December.

 Gingerbread Ingredients